Marijn17s/irHub/Recommended Settings.md

 - [ ] Start with iRacing sim
 - [ ] Stop with iRacing sim
 - [ ] Minimize to tray on startup
-- Minimize to tray delay: -
 - [x] Close to tray on startup
-- Close to tray delay: 420 ms

 ### GSI SimOS
 - Arguments: none